Plonky3/Plonky3/README.md

 ### General guidance for your PR

-Obviously PRs will not be considered unless they pass the our Github CI.
+Obviously PRs will not be considered unless they pass our Github CI.
 The Github CI is not executed for PRs from forks, but you can simulate the Github CI by running the commands in `.github/workflows/ci.yml`.